Net Promoter Score Definition

 Net Promoter Score Translation

 The hardest part of the NPS surveying is a translation of the remarks left by the customers.
-Each survey should start by analyzing your promoter remarks and structuring them into fundamental categories.
-The same process should be repeated for detractors as well.
-The fundamental categories should be created after you finish reading the remarks and have a general idea of how to group them.
+Start each survey by analyzing your promoter remarks and structuring them into groups.
+Repeat the same process for detractors as well.
+Create the groups after you finish reading the comments and have a general idea of how to group them.

 This categorization process should become the foundation for your instructions to precisely point at the Detractor’s pains and take them over to Passives or even to Promoters.